Essential AI Logo

 1. Better Compute‑Time Tradeoffs

-We trained decoder-style transformer models (100M to 4B params) on Python code and general web data (DCLM).
-Across all settings, Muon reached target losses faster and with fewer than or the same number of devices as AdamW.
+We trained decoder‑style transformer models (100M → 4B) on Python code and general web data (DCLM).
+Across all settings, Muon reached target losses faster and with fewer tokens than AdamW.

 2. Data Efficiency at Scale